 Comments: Esteve’s Pincushion is a common early spring bloomer heavily populated in the Sonoran and Mojave Deserts and northward into the Great Basin Desert.
 It is well represented throughout Arizona.

-The species epithet stevioides is named in honor of the Spanish humanist Pedro Jaime Esteve (1556) doctor and medical botanist.
+The species epithet stevioides is named in honor of the Spanish botanist, physician and humanist Pedro Jaime Esteve (1,500-1,556).